ahsannoor101/ANoorTM/README.md

 - 👋 Hi, I’m Ahsan Noor.
-- 👀 I’m learning to be a Full Stack Dev with Django.
+- 👀 Frontend dev learning to be a Full Stack.
-- 🌱 I’m currently into Web Dev & Freelancing
+- 🌱 I’m currently working Freelance
-- 💞️ I’m looking to collaborate on Freelancing Projects.
+- 💞️ Looking to collaborate on Projects.
 - 📫 Twitter Handle: @ANoorTM

 <!---